NHSDigital/dtos-analyse-data-science/projects/DTOSS-9018-SPIKE-Writing-from-our-laptop-to-ACTUAL-FDP-data-sets/README.md

 # SPIKE - Writing from our laptop to ACTUAL FDP data sets

+## TLDR

+1. Uploading batches of realistic-looking events to Foundry was reasonably quick: 200k events (or 450MB) per minute.
+2. The upload speed of the network was _probably_ the bottleneck.
+3. Lots of files, each with one event is bad because you have upload overhead per file and datasets that are [sub-optimal for analysis](https://www.palantir.com/docs/foundry/contour/performance-optimize#partitioning) in Foundry.

+## Overview

+Here, we test how long it takes to upload data to Foundry from a laptop.
+We construct arbitrary, but realistic-looking datasets of 100,000 events (or messages) using [create_local_json_lines_file.py](./create_local_json_lines_file.py).
+We then upload to Foundry using [upload_file_to_foundry_dataset.py](./upload_file_to_foundry_dataset.py).
+We send either one dataset at a time or many datasets concurrently (up to the RAM and CPU resources of the laptop).
+It takes around 30 seconds to upload 235MB whether we use one, two, or ten concurrent processes.
+My internet upload speed is ~60Mb/s or 7.5MB/s; and 235/7.5 = 31s.
+So, the bottleneck is probably my internet upload speed.

+We wanted to test small file uploads too, by sending 100,000 files, each with one event.
+This was too slow and resource intensive, so we test using only 1,000 files instead, which still takes 70s from the first process starting to the last one finishing.

 The ticket ([DTOSS-9018](https://nhsd-jira.digital.nhs.uk/browse/DTOSS-9018)) has more context and notes.

 ## Straw-man workflow